What to do?

 Keep the title short, as well.
 This makes it easier to read and less likely to be ‘amputated’ by mobile screens.
-After all, keep in mind that over half of all jobseekers now actively use their mobile devices to find their next job.
-On the bus or train to their (much unloved) workplace in the morning, for example.
+After all, keep in mind that over half of all jobseekers now actively use their mobile devices to find.

 What’s interesting is that being hip, cool or sexy is no advantage at all when it comes to job titles that need to be found quickly and easily understood.
 Quite the opposite, in fact: out-of-the-ordinary, ‘eye-catching’ job titles are actually harder to find, occur less often in hit lists and therefore reach far fewer applicants.
 And the ‘seek and ye shall find’ mantra offers cold comfort when faced with the 15,000 vacancies for engineering and technical jobs, for example (as of 30 Jan 2020).
 (That’s just the figure for Stepstone, by the way.)

 Vacancies on Stepstone - for "engineering and technical jobs"